Difficulty

 IMPORTANT POINTS

-- It is mandatory for trekkers to carry a copy of their photo id along with the mandatory documents of the Medical Certificate and Disclaimer form.
+➤Documents required: It is mandatory for trekkers to carry a copy of their photo id along with the mandatory documents of the Medical Certificate and Disclaimer form.
 This is required for trek permissions.
+The medical certificate along with the disclaimer form will be part of the Safety Check-in done by the trek leader when you arrive at the base camp.

-- On the trek, you will be staying 2 in a tent
+➤Stay facility: Please note that you will be staying at Indiahikes Campus at Kotgaon.
+On the trek, you will be staying 2 in a tent.

-- We have a Cloak Room facility at the base camp for excess luggage.
+➤Cloakroom facility for excess luggage: We have a Cloakroom facility at the campus for excess luggage.
+Anything beyond one luggage is chargeable at Rs 500 per luggage.
 Do not leave behind any valuables in the cloakroom.

 A map of the Phulara Ridge trek.